libvips/libvips/_posts/2018-04-10-libvips-for-dot-net.md

 ```

 When `HoughCircle` is called it jumps into libvips and searches for an operation
-of `hough_circle` (the non PascalCase variant).
-It then examines the operation
+called `hough_circle` (the non PascalCase variant).
+It then examines the
-and discovers what arguments it needs, what type they are, and what options the
+operation and discovers what arguments it needs, what type they are, and what
-operation supports (no required args, but quite a few options, in this example).
+options the operation supports (no required args, but quite a few options,
+in this example).

 It then walks the arguments that were supplied, setting what it can, and
 invokes the operation.
 On return, it extracts the results and repackages them